syncfusion-content/blazor-docs/blazor/diagram/nodes/expand-and-collapse.md

     }
 }
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Nodes/ExpandAndCollapse)

 ![Displaying DiagramIcon in Blazor Diagram](../images/blazor-diagram-ExpandCollapse.gif)

 The following code example illustrates how to create an icon of various shapes in a Layout.